Manta-Network/docs/docs/manta/Ecosystem.md

 NFT Private Offering (NPO) is set to revolutionize how users generate and mint zkNFTs/zkSBTs.
 NPO is an NFT/SBT launchpad that leverages the Manta Network’s zkAddress tooling and the MantaPay ZK circuit to privately mint NFTs/SBTs on zkAddress while using public tokens to pay minting fees.

-### AsMatch

-AsMatch is the world's first astrology-based Web3 socialfi matching app built for mobile.
-AsMatch is an innovative Web3 mobile app that combines AI-generated content (AIGC), zero-knowledge proofs (ZKPs) and zkSBTs powered by Manta Network, and a match-to-earn model with token incentives on BNB Chain.
-The app’s powerful astrology-focused matching engine connects users for dating, social networking, professional connections, and making new friends.

 ### Subscan

 [Twitter](https://twitter.com/subscan_io) | [Website](https://www.subscan.io/)